open-AIMS/NEC-estimation/README.md

     #> 2.619696 3.075013 3.324965

-Now we can make a combined plot of our output, showing the model averaged “NEC” model and the “all averaged model”, along with the relevant thresholds.
+Now we can make a combined plot of our output, showing the model averaged “*NEC*” model and the “all averaged model”, along with the relevant thresholds.

     load(file = "out_temp.RData")